![]() |

-The Royal Hotel in Orange, New South Wales, is the worst hotel I’ve ever stayed in.
+The Royal Hotel in Orange, New South Wales, is the worst hotel I have ever stayed in.
 Don’t be misled by the use of the word royal, there's no opulence, it’s the type of place recently divorced men in their forties commit suicide in.

 My room looked like a youth remand centre cell or a taxation department interview room.
 There were no pictures on the wall or welcome chocolates on the pillow, just a single bed, a wardrobe, and a box of empty pickle jars.
 The lock on my door was broken and the door jamb was splintered; it looked like it had been kicked in.
 When I rang the front desk to inform them about the lock and request a different room, I was told they were fully booked and to push my bed in front of the door if I was concerned about security.
 When I moved the bed, I discovered a prosthetic leg under it.
 Why would someone leave a prosthetic leg behind unless they died?